Arthur Bigge, 1st Baron Stamfordham: Career

-Between 1878 and 1879, Bigge fought in the Anglo-Zulu War, as is known from his mentions in despatches.
-In 1880, he was summoned to Balmoral Castle by Queen Victoria to give an explanation on the Prince Imperial's death in the Zulu War.
-Before he was appointed as a Private Secretary, he had served as a groom-in-waiting and assistant private secretary to Queen Victoria.
-In 1881, he was appointed equerry-in-ordinary.
+In 1879, Bigge fought in the Anglo-Zulu War and was mentioned in despatches.
+In 1880, he was summoned to Balmoral Castle by Queen Victoria to give her more information about the Prince Imperial's death in the Zulu War, and he escorted the Empress Eugenie on her tour of Zululand to visit the site of her son's death.
+In 1881, he was appointed equerry-in-ordinary and then served as a groom-in-waiting and assistant private secretary to Queen Victoria.

-Bigge was appointed Private Secretary to Queen Victoria in 1895 and served until her death in January 1901.
+Bigge was appointed Private Secretary to Queen Victoria in 1895 in succession to Sir Henry Ponsonby and served until her death in January 1901.
 A couple of months later, he was appointed Private Secretary to her grandson, the Duke of Cornwall and York, who was made Prince of Wales later that year.
 He continued to serve as such on the Prince's accession to the throne as King George V in 1910 and serving until his own death in 1931.
 As Private Secretary to the sovereign he was sworn of the Privy Council in 1910 and elevated to the peerage as Baron Stamfordham, of Stamfordham in the County of Northumberland, in 1911.

-Bigge seemed to have an influence over King George and was one of those who supported the King's decision to adopt Windsor as the family name because of the keen anti-German feelings during World War I. On 17 July 1917, King George V "issued a proclamation declaring, "The Name of Windsor is to be borne by His Royal House and Family and Relinquishing the Use of All German Titles and Dignities".
+Lord Stamfordham was one of those who supported the King's decision to adopt Windsor as the family name because of the keen anti-German feelings during the First World War.
+On 17 July 1917, King George V "issued a proclamation declaring, "The Name of Windsor is to be borne by His Royal House and Family and Relinquishing the Use of All German Titles and Dignities".
 He persuaded the King to deny asylum to Tsar Nicholas II and his family, who were thus forced to remain in Russia and who were murdered by the Bolsheviks.
 He interpreted the King's response "Bugger Bognor" as assent to the renaming of Bognor as Bognor Regis.

 He introduced the Duke of York (later King George VI) to Lionel Logue, who became the Duke's speech therapist.

 Family

 Bigge married in 1881 Constance Neville (d.
 1922), daughter of Rev. William Frederick Neville, Vicar of Butleigh, Somerset : they had a son and two daughters.
 Their son, Captain The Hon.
 John Neville Bigge (b.
 1887), was killed in action near Festubert on 15 May 1915 whilst serving with the 1st Bn.
 King's Royal Rifle Corps.
 He is commemorated on Le Touret Memorial.
 A daughter, the Honourable Victoria Eugenie, married Captain Henry Robert Augustus Adeane.
-She was the mother of Michael Adeane, Baron Adeane, Private Secretary to Elizabeth II from 1953 to 1972.
+She was the mother of Michael Adeane, Baron Adeane, Private Secretary to Queen Elizabeth II from 1953 to 1972.